-The Gottesman RTW Academy's Lillie Brandt Early Childhood Center (ECC) nurtures the whole child as he or she learns to become increasingly independent during the early discovery years.
-The ECC offers a developmentallybased program for infants through Junior Kindergarten.
-The creative, engaging teachers provide a variety of interactive experiences through which children grow cognitively, socially, emotionally, physically, spiritually, and technologically.
-GRTWA is committed to providing leading-edge technology to support the curriculum, while retaining the core teacher-student relationship.
-This includes ongoing professional development opportunities for all ECC staff in technology such as iPads and SmartTABLEs.
-The toddlers through our Junior Kindergarten participate in global school events and in the Fifth Grade/ECC Buddy Program monthly.
-The ECC curriculum balances strong academics with the joy of exploration.
-The passion for learning at GRTWA begins in the ECC.
+The Lillie Brandt Early Childhood Center nurtures the whole child as he or she learns to become increasingly independent during the early discovery years.
+The ECC offers a developmentally-based program for infants through Junior Kindergarten.
+Our creative, engaging teachers provide a variety of project-based and interactive experiences through which children grow cognitively, socially, emotionally, physically, spiritually, and technologically.
+Through a values-driven approach, children build character and personal identity.
+Community Service and Tikkun Olam (healing the world) are infused into everything that we teach and do, encouraging children to take responsibility as both Jews and members of the greater community.
+GRTWA is committed to providing leading-edge technology to support child development in the modern world, while retaining the core teacher-child relationship as well.
+Ongoing professional development opportunities keep our teachers and staff up to date on the latest research on child development strategies and child-centered projects and curricula.
+Children in the Two-Year-Old through Junior Kindergarten programs participate in global school events and The Fifth Grade/ECC monthly Buddy Program.
+The ECC curriculum balances strong academics with a joy of play and exploration.
+GRTWA children develop a life-long passion for learning that begins in the ECC.

-- Opening in the fall of 2015, there will be an infant room in GRTWA’s new facility.
-Our youngest members of the GRTWA community will be loved, nurtured, and kept safe while the staff paves the way to their next step in the ECC.
+- Our youngest members of the GRTWA community are loved, nurtured, and kept safe while the staff paves the way for their next steps in the ECC.

 - Parents may choose programs ranging from two mornings to five full days a week.

-- The play-based, child-centered structure provides the ideal environment through which the toddlers become a cohesive class in their first experience away from home.
+- A play-based, child-centered structure provides the ideal environment through which the children become a cohesive class, while moving from one developmental level to the next.

-- The theme-based toddler curriculum is filled with literature, art, music, manipulatives, fine and gross motor experiences, Hebrew language, and library.
+- The theme-based Two-Year-Old curriculum is filled with literature, art, music, manipulatives, fine and gross motor experiences, Hebrew language, and library.

-- The students use both the outdoor playground and indoor playspace daily.
+- The children use both the outdoor playground and indoor play space daily.

-- The three-year-olds may participate in programs ranging from three mornings to five full days a week.
+- Parents may choose programs ranging from three mornings to five full days a week.

 - The program fosters a growing sense of independence while enhancing language skills, social skills, and play skills.